Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 As it is a national level network, a country controls the information highway through the Ministry of Information and Communication or the regulator.
 Although the government takes care of the information highway, it is used by all the telecom operators, ISP, and IT providers.
 So, the stakeholders for the information highway are Government, Ministry of information, communication, Regulator, Telcos, Internet Service providers, Digital service providers cable TV, Cloud, etc.

 A country needs an information highway to facilitate access to communication services in all parts of the country.
 As a single operator needs to invest hugely for such backbone network, a country as such can provide the communication link for all the service providers.
-Which makes the communication link feasible in parts of the country and more efficient in the cost of the high-speed link.
+This makes the communication link feasible in parts of the country and more efficient in the cost of the high-speed link.

 Telecom operators can use the high speed optical fiber information highway for the expansion of broadband internet services either from 4G or FTTH (fiber internet).

-The east-west highway optical fiber network, funded by Government of India, was also one of the first information highways for the expansion of the telecom services to all parts of the country.
+The east-west highway optical fiber network, funded by the Government of India, was also one of the first information highways for the expansion of the telecom services to all parts of the country.
 The length of optical fiber in the east-west highway is around 1000 km.
 Nepal Telecom has been using the backbone network for their mobile, fixed broadband internet expansion throughout the country.

 Similarly, there is also North-south optical fiber connectivity which runs from Khasa to Kathmandu, of 115 km length.
 They believed it to use not only for the expansion of telecom services but also for the cross border transit connectivity between Nepal and India.
 Due to the repeated landslide and latest Megaquake, the fiber is shattered in many places.